joymallick/EDA-COVID-19-Pandemic-Metrics/README.md

 2. Ensure you have all required dependencies installed (you can find these in the `requirements.txt` file).
 3. Run the analysis scripts provided for each research question.
 4. Generated outputs such as plots and text files will be saved in the `results` directory.

+## Contributing

+We welcome contributions from the community!
+For detailed guidelines on how to get involved, please refer to our [Contribution Guidelines](CONTRIBUTING.md).

+### Code of Conduct

+All contributors are expected to follow the project's [Code of Conduct](CONDUCT.md).
+Please read it carefully before participating.

+### Questions and Support

+If you have any questions or need assistance, please open an issue on the project's GitHub repository so we can discuss the question together.

+## License

+This project is licensed under the terms of the MIT license.
+See the [LICENSE](LICENSE.md) file for details.